H.E.L.P.: Helping Every Living Person

 - Charisa Moore, Health Education, Bainbridge Island HS

 - teacher resources

 For Washington State schools or institutions: $50.00 per curriculum

 For out-of-WA-State schools or institutions: $150 per curriculum

 For any questions or for more information, please contact YSPP at (206) 297-5922, or firstname.lastname@example.org.

 For Middle School

 LOOK LISTEN LINK is YSPP’s complementary middle school level curriculum suitable for 6th - 8th grade.
 Click here for more information about LOOK LISTEN LINK.

 If you don't see a H.E.L.P. or LOOK LISTEN LINK Curriculum Training in your area, that doesn't mean they're not happening.
 Often trainings occur with a very small number of staff at their own schools.
-Please contact Marissa to schedule an individual training for you and your staff.
+Please contact Shannon to schedule an individual training for you and your staff.